 If you have an audio file that wasn't recorded at a fixed tempo, you can change so that the tempos in the audio are all at the same.
 We call this an "equalization" of the tempos.

-Open the Audio Edit window, press the [Marker Mode] button, and select Audio Chord Wizard.
+Open the Audio Edit window with the [Audio Edit] button or the Ctrl+Shift+A keys, and select the Audio Chord Wizard mode.

 Set bar lines for the whole audio and press the [Equalize Tempos] button.